dtinth/adhoc/README.md

 Starter project optimized for building ad-hoc UI applications.

 - ~~Separate frontend and backend.~~ Render everything on the server-side.
 Embrace [server-driven UI](https://www.thoughtworks.com/en-th/radar/techniques/server-driven-ui).
+This is so that any problems can be fixed on the server, and everyone will get the fix immediately without having to update the client-side app.

 - ~~Separate models, views, controllers.~~ Put all the logic in the endpoint so it’s easier to build and iterate.
 Views should be generic.